Carlene Cardosi, LCSW, CADC

 Vice President of Operations, Jackson Recovery Centers

-Anne Fridh is Vice President of Operations at Jackson Recovery Centers.
+Anne Fridh is Vice President of Operations at Rosecrance Jackson Centers.
 Fridh has over 20 years of experience in the behavioral health field.
 Previously, Fridh worked as the Rosecrance Director of Performance Improvement, bringing a clinical eye to quality and improvement to all Rosecrance programming.
 She was then promoted to Administrator of Adult Community Mental Health and oversaw all adult mental health programs and services.
 Fridh earned her B.S. in Family Social Services from Northern Illinois University, and her M.S. in Child and Family Services from Northern Illinois University.
 She obtained her PsyD from the Illinois School of Professional Psychology.

 Paul Gilmet is the Alumni Coordinator for Rosecrance.
 He was worked in the field of alumni relations, development, and sales since graduating from Loyola University Chicago in 1999.
 In conjunction with Fr.
 Jim Swarthout, Gilmet is responsible for implementation and execution of alumni events, chapter development, alumni publications, alumni relations and networking, alumni support groups, and working with all staff on the maintenance of a comprehensive alumni program.